sqlparser/sqlflow_public/api/python/basic/readme.md

-# SQLFlow Python API Document
+## Python Data lineage: using the SQLFlow REST API (Basci)

-A tutorial for using the Python version of the SQLFlow API.
+A basic tutorial for using the Python version of the SQLFlow API.

 ### Prerequisites